-Punjabis and their love for food is not an unknown fact.
-Popular for their vivacious and vibrant culture, a major part of their joie de vivre is associated with their deep rooted affection for all things good, greasy and indulgent.
+Punjabis and their love for food is no strange fiction.
+They are known for their deep-rooted affection for all things good, greasy and indulgent.
 From the lip-smacking sarson ka saagto buttery dal makhani and who can forget the global phenomenon butter chicken, Punjab's contribution to Indian cuisine is immense.
 But it isn't just heavy lunch and decadent dinner that Punjabi cuisine in famous for.
 The extensive range of Punjabi breakfast has gained its own share of stardom in the foodie world.
 Here are some Punjabi breakfast dishes you must try once in your lifetime (if you haven't tried them already!).

 Pillowy soft bhaturas teamed with chickpeas cooked in heart-warming masalas is perhaps the most fiery start you can give to your day.
 Not just Punjab, choley bhature is a hit breakfast option across North of India.
 Be it Delhi, Haryana or UP, this Punjabi delicacy has been winning hearts and lazy mornings since time immemorial.